DanielMartensson/MataveID/README.md

 % Create the model
 k = 10;
 sampleTime = t(2) - t(1);
-[sysd] = n4sid(u, y, k, sampleTime); % Delay argment is default 0.
+% This won't result well with MOESP and system order = 2 [sysd] = n4sid(u, y, k, sampleTime); % Delay argment is default 0.
 Select model order = 2 when n4sid ask you

 % Do simulation